 Made with diamonds set in white and yellow gold, it features a removable cushion-cut sapphire in its center.
 The diamond motifs are leaves and berries crafted of brilliant-cut and rose-cut diamonds.
 There’s also a removable row of big-ass diamonds along the base, for those times when you need to let people you mean business.

 No one knows who made it or when, but it’s usually called the Grand Duchess Adélaïde Tiara after the grand duchess who wore it frequently during her brief reign in the early 1900s.
-The tiara probably dates further back, to the mid-19th century.
+The tiara probably dates back to the mid-19th century.
 There are two main possibilities for its origin, which also have to do with how Luxembourg separated from the Netherlands.

 A Teensy Bit of Background: Since 1815, the Grand Duchy of Luxembourg had been a satellite state of the Netherlands.
 The reigning monarch of the Netherlands was also the Grand Duke of Luxembourg.
 In 1890, however, the throne of the Netherlands passed to Princess Wilhelmina, the only daughter of King William III.
 That was a no-go for Luxembourg, where the Salic Law was still on the books.
 The Salic Law excludes women from the succession, which meant Wilhelmina couldn’t rule Luxembourg, too.
 They had to find the next available male relative and bring him in to take over the Grand Duchy.
 That next available male relative was Adolf, Duke of Nassau, who became the first Grand Duke of Luxembourg in 1890.

 Tiara Origin Possibility #1: it belonged to Adolf’s first wife, Grand Duchess Elizabeth Mikhailovna of Russia, a niece of Tsar Nicholas I. Nicknamed “Lili,” she was just 17 when she married the 26-year-old Adolf.
 Romanov brides usually come draped in an assload of jewels, but Lili didn’t have much of a chance to show hers off.
 She died a year after the wedding, giving birth to a stillborn daughter.
 Adolf built a church to bury her in, high on a hill that would always be visible from his castle.
+What makes people think this tiara might have been hers?
+It’s a kokoshnik shape, which is traditionally Russian in origin.
+Kind of a weak theory, I know.

-In any case, the first Luxembourg royal to really be associated with this tiara was Grand Duchess Marie-Adélaïde, granddaughter of Adolf and his second wife, Adélaïde-Marie.
+In any case, the first Luxembourg royal to really be associated with this tiara was Grand Duchess Marie-Adélaïde, granddaughter of Adolf and his second wife, Adelheid-Marie.
 Aren’t you just blown away by their creative naming patterns here?
 But here’s where the plot thickens.

 Screwed over by Germany, Take 1